Skip to main content

 Global One-Time Setup

-Use karate.callSingle() for initialization that runs once globally:
+Use karate.callSingle() for initialization that runs once globally, even across parallel threads:

 karate-config.js